Lu-JF/RaspberryPiCaseStudy/README.md

 ### Run_on_RaspberryPi.py
 The 'model.h5' must be existed before you execute the 'Run_on_RaspberryPi.py' for deploying the model on a
 RaspberryPi, which can be gotten from Run.py.
 The code gives an example of how to bulid the intelligent edge
-computing system based on the googLeNet.
-It can run with the two different mode for recognizing the fault png
-on the RaspberryPi.
+computing system based on the deeplearning.
+It can run with the two different mode for recognizing the fault png on the RaspberryPi.
 The one is 'Auto', which is scanning the specified path every 2 seconds and ouput the results.
 The other one is 'Manual', which is triggered scanning by the input command and output the results.
-Besides, you
-can output the probability for each type or just output the classification results by the display config.
+Besides, you can output the probability for each type or just output the classification results by the display config.